 US updates process for accepting petitions for Caribbean relatives

-WASHINGTON, United States (CMC) — The United States Citizenship and Immigration Services (USCIS) has updated the process for accepting petitions for relatives of Caribbean immigrants, saying that it will now process domestically or internationally by the US Department of State in certain circumstances, Form I-130, Petition for Alien (Immigrant) Relative.
+WASHINGTON, DC, United States (CMC) — The United States Citizenship and Immigration Services (USCIS) has updated the process for accepting petitions for relatives of Caribbean immigrants, saying that the US Department of State (DOS) will now process domestically or internationally, in certain circumstances, Form I-130, Petition for Alien (Immigrant) Relative.

-“The Department of State will assume responsibility for certain services previously provided at USCIS international offices, services that the Department of State already provide in countries where USCIS does not have a presence,” said USCIS in a statement.
+According to the USCIS: “DOS will assume responsibility for certain services previously provided at its international offices, services that DOS already provide in countries where USCIS does not have a presence.”

-It said eligible active-duty service members assigned overseas will file their Form I-130 locally with the Department of State, as will certain non-military petitioners who meet specific criteria for consular processing.
+It said eligible active-duty service members assigned overseas will file their Form I-130 locally with DOS, as will certain non-military petitioners who meet specific criteria for consular processing.

 “Since the Department of State has a much larger international presence, we have delegated authority to our State partners to accept and adjudicate petitions for immediate relatives abroad in certain circumstances,” he said.